Adamimoka/character-counter/README.md

 ## What is this?

-This is a tool that allows you to generate frequency tables of letters (or other substrings) from some bit of text.
+This is a tool that allows you to generate frequency tables of letters or other substrings from some text.

 ## How to Use